Almond Butter Granola Recipe (Easy High-Protein Breakfast)

 Step 6: Bake Until Golden and Crisp

-Bake for 60 minutes, stirring every 15 minutes.
+Bake for 60 minutes, stirring every 15 minutes (if you want looser granola clusters).

 Regular stirring helps prevent burning and ensures the granola develops an even golden color throughout.
 If you notice any darker edges forming, simply move them toward the center of the pan during the next stir.

-The oats should be lightly golden brown and smell toasted and nutty.
+The oats should be lightly golden brown, with a toasted, nutty aroma.

 Step 7: Cool Completely Before Serving